DappSociety/digest_archive/_posts/2018-02-16-Group-Meeting.md

 ## Incentive Models
 We briefly touched on incentive design for the DappSociety community and for its side projects: whether they should all be tokenized, share the same token or utilize different tokens, and how to develop a bounty and reputation system.
-This still needs to be significantly worked out
+This still needs to be significantly worked out.

 ## Contributions to this Summary
 __@EricBrown99__: Content digestion and editing of first draft